 What you need to know about your child's next well child visit:

 Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 7 to 8 years.
 Contact your child's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
-Your child may need catch-up doses of the hepatitis B, hepatitis A, Tdap, MMR, or chickenpox vaccine.
-Remember to take your child in for a yearly flu vaccine.
+All children aged 3 to 5 years should have at least one vision screening.
+Your child may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your child needs and when your child should get them.